seksea/gamesneeze/readme.md

   <a href="https://discord.gg/SCHsWHFJMb"><img src="https://img.shields.io/badge/Chat-Discord-blue.svg" alt="Discord"></a>
 </p>

-An open source cheat for Counter-Strike: Global Offensive on linux.
+An open source cheat for Counter-Strike: Global Offensive on Linux.

-## :warning: :warning: THIS IS A CHEAT FOR LINUX, IT WILL NOT INJECT IF YOU ARE ON WINDOWS, AND I'M NOT PLANNING ON PORTING ANYTIME SOON, DO NOT JOIN THE DISCORD ASKING FOR DLL :warning: :warning:
+**:warning: :warning: THIS IS A CHEAT FOR LINUX, IT WILL NOT INJECT IF YOU ARE ON WINDOWS, AND I'M NOT PLANNING ON PORTING ANYTIME SOON, DO NOT JOIN THE DISCORD ASKING FOR DLL :warning: :warning:**

 ## Current Features

 ### Interfaces

  - Interfaces::client
  - Interfaces::engine
  - Interfaces::panel